 In accordance with the Bylaws, Notice of the Meeting was mailed to all owners of record on January 17, 2018.

-Neil Anson reviewed the 2017 Board Accomplishments. and 2018 Goals.
+Neil Anson reviewed the 2017 Board Accomplishments and 2018 Goals.

 Quorum was not met at the 30% needed to continue.
 Neil Anson motioned to adjourn meeting.
 Tim Green second.
 All were in favor and the meeting ended at 7:25pm.